Hanlin-Dong/awesome-opensees/README.md

 * [Sublime-OpenSees](https://packagecontrol.io/packages/OpenSees) - A [Sublime Text](https://www.sublimetext.com/) plug-in for the OpenSees extension language of TCL.
 (Windows, MacOS & Linux)
 * [OpenSEESAutoComplete](https://github.com/Hanlin-Dong/OpenSEESAutoComplete) - An auto-complete plugin to make writing OpenSees file easier on [Notepad++](https://notepad-plus-plus.org/).
 (Windows only)

+## Visualiser
+Simple scripts that help visualise OpenSees models or results.

+* [OpenSees Model View](https://github.com/jamesmaguire/opensees-model-view) - A Python package that can be used to visualise your OpenSees model as the tcl file is written. (`Matplotlib` needed)

 ## API
 Application Programming Interfaces that call OpenSees.

-* [OpenSeesAPI](https://github.com/nassermarafi/OpenSeesAPI) - A python package that is used to write OpenSees tcl scripts quickly.
+* [OpenSeesAPI](https://github.com/nassermarafi/OpenSeesAPI) - A Python package that is used to write OpenSees tcl scripts quickly.

 ## License